simoninireland/epydemic-signals/README.rst

 instances. ``epydemic-signals`` provides a third approach: tapping the raw event streams of simulations into one or more signal generators that can be used to construct time-varying signals derived from the process.
-The result is one or more time series, which can be saved to ``epyc`` notebooks alongside other experimental results.
+The result is one or more time series, which are saved to ``epyc`` notebooks alongside other experimental results.